Aboodtt404/Merc-Tasks/readme.md

 - Balance checking
 - Error handling for invalid transactions

-The system uses Rust's trait system to define standard account behavior and includes basic validation for all transactions.

 ## Task PassVault: Password Manager
 A secure command-line password manager that enables users to: